This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 4. Brush Your Dog More Frequently

 Brushing is vital for maintaining your dog’s healthy coat.
 By spreading healthy oils across the skin and improving coat health, you can reduce the amount of dandruff on the fur.
-Brushing also removes existing dandruff, leading to a more attractive coat.
+Daily brushing also removes existing dandruff, leading to a more attractive coat.

 Choosing the right brush for your dog’s coat and skin is essential though.
 A brush that’s too stiff may cause extra skin irritation, making dandruff worse.
 But a brush that’s too soft won’t be effective.